Private Personal Trainer and Online Nutrition Coach, Palm Beach, Florida

 “A pivotal moment for me was being able to carry out my workplace experience as a strength and conditioning intern with North Harbour Rugby Union.
 I was able to work with the best professionals in the region, and the experience introduced me to the many faces that are involved in an organisation’s success.
 My knowledge, experience and confidence grew tremendously, and I was more than equipped to enter the industry after graduating with my bachelor’s degree.”

 Changing people’s lives

-Now working as an online fitness and nutrition transformation coach, Shayne loves helping his clients achieve their health and fitness goals.
+Now working as a private personal trainer in Palm Beach, Florida, and as an online nutrition coach, Shayne loves helping his clients achieve their health and fitness goals.

 “I enjoy seeing my clients achieve their potential, and overcome challenges and obstacles.
 In this role, I get to help clients all around the world and help them change their lives.”

 He is proud of what he has achieved in his career so far.

 “My education and experience have opened up a number of opportunities for me.
 For example, I was able to work on the cruise ships travelling through the USA and the Caribbean, I worked in New York for four years as the fitness trainer and programme director for a weight loss retreat and now work with an exclusive community in Palm Beach, Florida, where I’ve been based for the past year.
 I love helping people from all over the world take their fitness and life to the next level by becoming the best version of themselves.”